Shfiso-a/IRC/README.md

 Send a private message:
 ```
-/msg alice Hey Alice, how are you doing?
+/msg alex Hey Alex, how are you doing?
 ```

 Change your nickname:
 ```
-/nick SuperUser
+/nick God
 ```

 Get information about a user:
 ```
-/whois bob
+/whois fiso
 ```

 ## Advanced Setup